sekwah41/TempMCPTools/README.md

 https://docs.google.com/spreadsheets/d/14knNUYjYkKkGpW9VTyjtlhaCTUsPWRJ91GLOFX2d23Q/edit?usp=sharing

-Put the original mcp files into original/ and enter a google docs token
+Put the original mcp files into original/ and then run `python updatemappings.py`

+If you want to test the unverified mappings run `python updatemappings.py unverified`

 If you want to use `copytolocalcache.py` make sure you have run a gradle setup with other mappings then swap to `unofficialtest-1.16.1` to ensure the right folders exist already in the cache.